MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ![Add Project Reference](images/desktop-to-uwp/add-reference-packaging-project.png)

-Choose the shim launcher project and your desktop application project, and then choose the **OK** button.
+Choose the PSF launcher project and your desktop application project, and then choose the **OK** button.

 ![Desktop project](images/desktop-to-uwp/package-project-references.png)

 >[!NOTE]
-> If you don't have the source code to your application, just choose the shim launcher project.
+> If you don't have the source code to your application, just choose the PSF launcher project.
 We'll show you how to reference your executable when you create a configuration file.

-In the **Applications** node, right-click the shim launcher application, and then choose **Set as Entry Point**.
+In the **Applications** node, right-click the PSF launcher application, and then choose **Set as Entry Point**.

 ![Set entry point](images/desktop-to-uwp/set-startup-project.png)